Duartb/cyano_pipeline/README.md

-# Pipeline to recover cyanobacteria genomes from metageme sequences
+# Pipeline to recover bacterial genomes from metageme sequences
 ## From raw metagenomic fastq read files to individual assembled bacteria genomes, with read filtering and quality checking

 **Requirements:**